alphagov/service-performance/README.md

 # Government Service Data – Publish Data

-This is the publishing component for Government Service Data.
+This is the publishing application for Government Service Data.
+This application interacts with the [GSD API](https://github.com/alphagov/gsd-api) to provide data for [View data](https://github.com/alphagov/gsd-view-data)

 ## Setup